nnienaber2/conduct/terminology.md

 ### Era of Health
 Sometimes refereed to as “We,” and “Us”.
 In Era of Health Legal documents, this refers to "Era of Health, Inc.", as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.

-### Family Educational Rights and Privacy Act of 1974 (FERPA)
+### Family Educational Rights and Privacy Act (FERPA)
-A federal legislation in the United States that protects the privacy of students' [Personally Identifiable Information (PII)](terminology.md#persaonlly-identifiable-information-pii).
+A federal legislation in the United States established in 1974, that protects the privacy of students' [Personally Identifiable Information (PII)](terminology.md#persaonlly-identifiable-information-pii).
 The act applies to all educational institutions that receive federal funds.

 ### HealthCare.gov
 Needs definition.